S3 method for class 'weightit'

 negative entropy (Entropy)

-The negative entropy (\(\sum w log(w)\)) of the weights in each treatment group and overall divided by the mean of the weights in the corresponding group.
+The negative entropy (\(\frac{1}{n}\sum w \log(w)\)) of the weights in each treatment group and overall, after dividing the weights by their mean in the corresponding group.

 num.zeros